praths71018/PES2UG21CS392_hello_world/README.md

-## How to push a repository in Github
+## How to push a repository for 1st time in Github
 1. prathamshetty@Prathams-MacBook-Air Github Actions A4 % ```git init``` <br><br>
 >hint: Using 'master' as the name for the initial branch.
 This default branch name  <br>
 hint: is subject to change.
 To configure the initial branch name to use in all <br>